serilog-archive/serilog-dnx-prerelease/README.md

 # Serilog.Dnx.Prerelease

-Pre-release support for the DNX (.NET 5) runtime environment for Serilog **that will be retired** when VS2015 hits RTM.
+Pre-release support for the DNX runtime environment for Serilog **that will be retired** when VS2015 hits RTM.

+Work-in-progress; don't expect that anything here is functional just yet :-)

 ## What

-Sinks like Console, File and so-on that you'd expect in the core Serilog package, but ready to roll with the VS2015 RCs.
+Sinks like `Console`, `File` and so-on that you'd expect in the core Serilog package, but ready to roll with the VS2015 RCs.

+Ideally, this project will target broad compatibility (CoreCLR, Linux, Mac) over breadth.

 ## Why?